sftpplus/sftpplus-docs/docs/installation/windows-upgrade.rst

 Its default name is `SFTPPlus MFT`.
 It might have a different name on custom installs.

+Create a backup copy of the `configuration` directory from the SFTPPlus installation path, in case you need to revert the upgrade.
+The default installation path is `C:\\Program Files\\SFTPPlus\\configuration`.

 Execute the installer, selecting the same instance name and installation path as the existing installation to be updated.